Public Health Funding Policy Activities

 Group Letter in Support of Emergency Funding for Zika Preparedness and Response (February 2016)

 Read the Letter

-Group Letter in Support of Increased Funding for Health Tracking and Biomonitoring (August 2011)
+Group Letter in Support of Increased Funding for National Center for Environmental Health (March 2014)

 Read the Letter